Justice League: War: Plot

 A series of abductions have occurred in Gotham City; Batman is implicated due to video footage.
 Green Lantern stops a kidnapping before attacking the kidnapper, a Parademon, and is almost defeated when Batman appears.
 The Parademon attacks them both; Batman and Green Lantern chase it into the sewers, where it charges a Mother Box and explodes.
 They examine the box, deduce it is of extraterrestrial origin, and decide to ask Superman for an answer.
 Another Mother Box, supplied by Flash is being studied at S.T.A.R.
 Labs by Silas Stone, father of Victor Stone.

 Superman, who fought with a Parademon previously and believes Batman and Green Lantern are working with it, fights the both of them; the two are hopelessly outmatched, with the battle only stopping when Batman calls him "Clark" and Superman discovers Batman is Bruce Wayne.
 The trio begin to work together against the Parademons.
-On the planet Apokolips, Darkseid orders Desaad to begin an invasion of Earth in response to the superheroes' discovery of his plans.
+On the planet Apokolips, Darkseid orders DeSaad to begin an invasion of Earth in response to the superheroes' discovery of his plans.
 Victor and Silas argue over Silas' belief that metahumans are more important than football.
 Superman, Batman and Green Lantern realize an invasion has begun when the box activates and several Boom Tubes appear throughout the world.

 The Box in S.T.A.R.
 Labs explodes and creates a Boom Tube when Victor is holding it.
-The explosion fuses the technology inside the Box to Victor's wounded, mutilated body.
+The explosion fuses the technology inside the Box to Victor's mutilated body.
 As several Parademons attack, Silas takes Victor to a technologically advanced medical bed and uses experimental technologies on him.
 Countless Parademons appear and attack around the world.
-The Box's technology spliced with Victor's body fuses itself with the various technologies around the room.
+The Box's technology spliced with Victor's body fuses with the various technologies around the room.
 Victor is transformed into Cyborg, with a body capable of transforming and adapting itself, including obtaining new features.
 Just as the Flash saves the scientists, Cyborg discovers details of Apokolips, Darkseid, and the invasion plan.
-He learns that the Parademons are actually inhabitants of worlds conquered by Darkseid, spliced with his technology, allowing him to mind-control them into serving as an army for conquering other planets.
+He learns that the Parademons are inhabitants of worlds conquered by Darkseid, spliced with his technology, allowing him to mind-control them into serving as an army for conquering other planets.
 Billy Batson sees a Parademon outside and mystically turns into the superhero Shazam.
-Air Force One is attacked in the air, but is saved by the Amazon princess Wonder Woman and Superman.
+Air Force One is attacked in the air, but is saved by Wonder Woman and Superman as he becomes smitten with her.
 After the heroes gather, Cyborg reveals that the invasion is a prelude to the terraforming of Earth.
-Darkseid arrives and proves to be an extremely powerful opponent and the entire Justice League is hopelessly outmatched.
+Darkseid arrives and quickly outmatches the Justice League.